avnet-iotconnect/I-CUBE-IoTC-DA16k-PMOD/doc/n6_quickstart.md

   * The Company ID (**CPID**) and Environment (**ENV**) variables identifying your IOTCONNECT account are required and they are loacted in the "Settings" -> "Key Vault" section of the platform.
   * You have all the information for step 3.

-## Step 3: Flash/Configure the DA16k PMOD module
+## 6. Flash/Configure the DA16k PMOD module
 Follow the instructions in the [QuickStart Guide](https://github.com/avnet-iotconnect/iotc-dialog-da16k-sdk/blob/main/doc/QUICKSTART.md) to flash the DA16k PMOD.

-## Step 2: Debug/Run the Applicaton
+## 7. Debug/Run the Applicaton
 * Connect both USB Type-C ports to the computer.
 One is for debugging and the other is for the power.
 * Connect the camera via the ribbon cable to the board.
 * Connect the DA16k PMOD module to the board via [jumper wires](https://www.newark.com/multicomp-pro/mp006283/jumper-wire-kit-male-to-female/dp/15AJ6557) (pins are listed in the table below) or a PMOD connector/adapter.
 > [!NOTE]
-> External 5V power source might need to power the DA16k PMOD module since the available pins on STM32N6570-DK cannot provide enough current.
+> External 5V power source might need to power the DA16k PMOD module since the available power pins on STM32N6570-DK cannot provide enough current.

 | PMOD Connector pin # |     Signal      |
 |:--------------------:|:---------------:|